EncopresisSoiling; Incontinence - stool; Constipation - encopresis; Impaction - encopresis

 - Low socioeconomic status

-- Passing stool in inappropriate places (generally in the child's clothes)
+- Passing stool in inappropriate places (as in the child's clothes)

-- Occasional passage of very large stool that almost blocks up the toilet
+- Passing a very large stool sometimes that almost blocks the toilet

 Exams and Tests